 A typical day depends on the semester.
-During the first semester, students are not in the OR but carry a heavy academic load.
+During the first term, students are not in the OR but carry a heavy academic load.
 As students progress through the program, class time decreases and clinical time increases.
 During the last two terms students are in clinical 5 days a week.

-22. I understand that the demand on students during the program is so high that they are unable to work while in school.
-Is working part-time forbidden or just not advised?
+24. I understand that the demand on students during the program is so high they are unable to work while in school.
+Is working part-time forbidden?

 It is highly recommended that students do not work while enrolled in the program due to the demanding academic course work and high volume of clinical time.
 A grade below a “B” is unacceptable for Nurse Anesthesia-specific courses, and will result in exclusion from the program.